TheKevJames/web/reviews/README.rst

 `Pact`_                                         Fantasy                                 The protagonist finds himself inheriting an old property with a trove of supernatural knowledge -- magic and demons ensue.
 Wonderfully written (same author as Worm), but I could never really get into the flow of the story.
 I've been informed that this one is much better reading in its entirety rather than trying to keep up week-by-week, so I'll likely try again at some point.
 `People Lie`_                                   FanFic(Naruto)                          Darker Naruto world, Naruto/Hinata/Sasuke focus with a darker, more cynical Naruto whose personality spreads to the others.
 Interestingly written, but abandoned with a couple short spin-offs which seemed to be attempts to resurrect it.
 Very gratuitous, decent enough read.
 `Professor Arc`_                                FanFic(RWBY), Humor                     Jaune Arc finds he faked his credentials so well that he is offered a teaching position.
 Hilarity ensues.
 Well-written and very funny read, definitely worth checking out.
 `Ra`_                                           Fantasy, RatFic                         Magic as Engineering.
 Very well-written, worth checking out.
+I've been meaning to re-read this.
+`Ruthless`_                                     FanFic(HP)                              Harry Potter as a vicious little shit, fairly short read.
+There's some gratuitous oddities for sure, but it certainly scratches a certain kind of competence-porn itch.
+A decent read for how short it is, but its more of a drabble than a story.
 `Sasuke Uchiha and the Power of Lies`_          FanFic(Naruto), Humor                   A parody of Naruto, with a focus on absurdity and self-delusion.
 Fun and silly read.
 `Shadows of the Limelight`_                     Superheroes, RatFic                     A story about superheroes whose powers are defined by stories.
 Very interesting take on the genre, worth a read.
 `Team Anko`_                                    FanFic(Naruto), RatFic                  "Rationality meets Naruto", a re-write where Naruto and friends get Anko as a Jounin-sensei.
 From the author of `The Two Year Emperor`_, the writing style is fantastic and the story is great.